 I stamped my sentiment all over the finished tags so I could pick and choose the words and color combos I wanted.

 I used a combo of paint and Ranger Archival Inks to stencil on some patterns, making sure to follow them around the sides.
-I love that I can use the Distress Paint straight from the bottle rather than needing a sponge or applicator.
+You can use the Distress Paint straight from the bottle.
+There's no need for a sponge or applicator.

 Here's the canvas all finished and ready for embellishing: